hybridsynchaadl/hybridsynchaadl.github.io/artifact_cav2021.md

-In the preferences dialog, you can locate 'Maude Preferences' category on the left hand side of the dialog box.
+In the preferences dialog, you can locate 'Maude Preferences' category on the left-hand side of the dialog box.
 In the 'Maude Preferences' page, set the installed Maude directory and executable file 'maude-se-yices2' properly.
 Click on the 'Apply and Close' button to save and close the dialog box.

 Now you can use our tool to analyze a HybridSynchAADL model.
-Import an exsiting project in models directory such as 'FourDronesSystem'.
+Import an existing project in models directory such as 'FourDronesSystem'.
 The process is similar to the one used in Eclipse IDE.
 You can find the step-by-step process to analyze our case study model in the 'User Manual' documentation.